Skip to content

 Setting Type Default Notes

-Retention days Slider 1–120 30 Artifacts older than this number of days are eligible for cleanup
+Retention days Slider 1–120 30 Workspace-scoped.
+Artifacts older than this number of days are eligible for cleanup for the current workspace.
+The value is stored inside that workspace database and is included in workspace bundle exports.

 Artifact Actions